Hi there! Glad you’ve popped over to my about page. Let me share a little more about myself 🙂

 9. Guilty Pleasures

-Oh yeah, I’ve been known to indulge in the following 😉 : wearing my pajamas all day, extra-long coffee breaks, watching animal videos on YouTube, watching Disney movies as an adult, and Netflix binge-watching.
+Oh yeah, I’ve been known to indulge in the following 😉 : wearing my pajamas all day, listening to podcasts, and reading.

 10. I come from a long line of bread and cookie bakers